curiousest/curiousest.github.io/_drafts/tabum/five-nations.md

 The way to win out in leadership (to rule the world), is to be probably perfectly transparent.
 The leaders that win are because of their transparency.
 Emphasize celebrating the changes leaders or incoming ones.
 New species comes in and makes a backhand suggestion.
 Assault dude celebrated.
 Transparency was the best way to retain his stature and reputation.
 He normalized abuse, along with good things.
 It took women in that society a long time to begin trusting men again, because approach to abuse had to change.

+Make a different catalyst for each nation.
+One people forces leader, one gives monetary incentive, one culturally/aesthetically favours transparency,